Below you will find some of the most commonly asked questions about hair loss, thinning hair and scalp disorders.

 The side effects of some medicines can cause your hair to thin or fall out.
 Please talk to your GP if you suffer any side effects from taking medication.
-Also book in for a consultation at a Simone Thomas hair loss clinic near you so we can help with your hair needs.
+Also book in for a consultation at Simone Thomas hair loss clinic in Bournemouth so we can help with your hair needs.
 We are highly trained trichologists with experience in dealing with hair loss, thinning hair and scalp disorders.

 Whether hair loss is reversible or not depends entirely on its cause.
 There are many reasons why you may be experiencing hair loss.
 Read our article about hair loss to find out more.

 Alopecia is widely known, yet there are huge variations of the condition that affect people for a short-term, or ongoing basis.
-Alopecia Areata, Scarring Alopecia, Anagen Effluvium and Telogen Effluvium are all hair loss conditions recognised by Simone Tomas Salons, and we have a variety of non-surgical treatments to help.
+Alopecia Areata, Scarring Alopecia, Anagen Effluvium and Telogen Effluvium are all hair loss conditions recognised by Simone Thomas Clinic, and we have a variety of non-surgical treatments to help.